eval-u8/eval-u8/README.md

 - 🌱 Currently learning more advanced practices of web development.
 - 🤔 Looking for help with contributing to OSS.
 - 📫 How to reach me: evalecillos@gmail.com.
-- ⚡  Fun fact: I speak Spanish and have been on a 7-week streak learning Japanese.
+- ⚡  Fun fact: Native Spanish speaker, I also like languages as a whole.
 ## Skills 💪
 * HTML
 * CSS